Condo Owners Have Rights and Responsibilities: How the CAO Works to Support You

-Planning Ahead As a condo owner, you have rights and responsibilities.
-The Condominium Authority of Ontario is here to help you better understand them.
+Planning Ahead The Condominium Authority of Ontario is here to protect you, provide answers, and help resolve by-law concerns.

 Before you start comparing paint chips and tile finishes, be sure that you are protected.
 The Condominium Authority of Ontario (CAO) plays an essential role in providing peace of mind for first-time condo buyers.